 Going to the hospital is not something that most people want to do.
 Whether you are going because of something that has happened to you or something that is going on with a loved one, you expect the hospital staff to do everything they can to make sure you get better.

 What you do not expect is for them to make a mistake and hurt you further.

 Unfortunately, we know that medical mistakes happen often, much more often than most people realize.
-At the Weitz Firm, we are here to help you through the aftermath of a healthcare professional’s negligence.
+At The Weitz Firm, LLC, we are here to help you through the aftermath of a healthcare professional’s negligence.
 Our knowledgeable and experienced team will sit with you and get to know all the details of your case so we can get the compensation you deserve for what you have been through.
 When you need a Philadelphia hospital negligence attorney, call us today.

 This story from Psychology Today shows us many ways in which people can be hurt or killed due to the negligence of hospital staff.
 The article highlights many of the things we have been saying.
 We already know that medical mistakes are the third leading cause of death in the US, killing an estimated 250,000 people each year.